 Raise your hand if you've ever delayed sprucing up your resume, drafting a cover letter, or submitting an in-depth job application.
 These are daunting tasks that we've all heaved a deep sigh of procrastination over.
-It's time to step out from the crowd, roll up our sleeves, and craft a cover letter and resume that simply can't be ignored!
+It's time to step out from the crowd, roll up our sleeves, and write a cover letter and resume that can't be ignored!
 Landing the right job can mean the difference between a life of joy and one of drudgery.

 So, what makes an interview-winning resume and cover letter?
 A dash of diligence and a cup of confidence.
 Here's everything you need to know.

 The first step is to invest the time, effort, and attention in a clearly-organized resume.
 It's worth every ounce of hard work.
 Although each version of your resume and cover letter will differ according to the job posting, by and large, these two documents will carry you many miles.

 In Best Tips for Writing a Professional Resume, we cover the most important elements.
 They are:

 Objective - This clarifies the type of position you're looking for and briefly demonstrates how your skills align.

 Summary - This is a short paragraph that appears at the beginning of your resume, indicating your distinct qualifications.

 Core Competencies - These refer to your knowledge or expertise in a given area.